huggingface/blog/swift-coreml-llm.md

 To use it, download a Core ML model from the Hub or create your own, and select it from the UI.
 All the relevant model configuration files will be downloaded from the Hub, using the metadata information to identify what model type this is.

 The first time you load a new model, it will take some time to prepare it.
-In this phase, the CoreML framework will compile the model and decide what compute devices to run it on based on your machine specs and the model's structure.
+In this phase, the CoreML framework will compile the model and decide what compute devices to run it on, based on your machine specs and the model's structure.
 This information is cached and reused in future runs.

-The app is intentionally simple to keep it small and show how to integrate `swift-transformers`.
-It also lacks a few features, mostly because of the current limitations in model context size.
+The app is intentionally simple to make it readable and concise.
+It also lacks a few features, primarily because of the current limitations in model context size.
 For example, it does not have any provision for "system prompts", which are [useful for specifying the behaviour of your language model](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) and even its personality.

 ## Missing Parts / Coming Next

 As stated, we are just getting started!
 Our upcoming priorities include:

-- Encoder-decoder models such as T5, Flan.
+- Encoder-decoder models such as T5 and Flan.
 - More tokenizers: support for Unigram and WordPiece.
 - Additional generation algorithms.
 - Support key-value caching for optimization.